The importance of communication skills is a truism - one of those statements impossible to disagree with.

 You're probably familiar with the idea that what we look like or how we present ourselves is a critical part of the mix that determines how other people respond to us.

-Dress inappropriately for an occasion and you'll feel the effect of your misunderstanding.
+Dress inappropriately for an occasion and you'll feel the result of your misunderstanding.
 What many people don't understand is that we unconsciously react in a similar way to voices.

 They're responding to 'voice image' and it's not about the words we say but HOW we say them.
 The link will take you to a page explaining the concept more fully.